The-AVR/AVR-2022/content/en/advanced-drone-assembly/vio-mounting/_index.md

 The set screws will not go all the way in.
 Screw them until you make contact with the threaded hole in the ZED Mini.
 At this point you will feel a bit of resistance and can stop.
 {{% /alert %}}

 Wiggle the camera left and right to see if there is any play.
 If so, turn the set screws half a rotation.
-Repeat the process until the camera if fully secured.
+Repeat the process until the camera is fully secured.

 ![Set screws hold ZED Mini in place](zed_mini_mounting_6.jpg)